Srekel/the-debuginator/README.md

 ### :red_circle: Hotkeys

 Press a key when debug menu is active to assign the current item/value.
 Press it again when menu is closed to toggle/set the value.

-### :small_blue_diamond: Input

-Agnostic regarding Keyboard/Gamepad.
-It's handled at application layer, though guidelines for how to bind keys exist.

-Mouse input coming later.

-### :red_circle: Accordiony

-No matter how far down or deep you scroll, you can always see the folders above the current item.

-### :small_blue_diamond: Performant

-Should handle thousands of items with little impact.
-Probably not there yet :)

-### :factory: Reference implementation

-Written in near-C C++ and SDL.

 ## Can I help?